rafaelsotnas/Portugol/README.md

 # Portugol

-Práticas de Portugol Studio.
+Práticas de lógica exercidas no início do bootcamp Generation.

-Lógica de programação, bootcamp@GENERATION.